noDRM/DeDRM_tools/README.md

 The DeDRM plugin handles books that use Amazon DRM, Adobe Digital Editions DRM, Barnes & Noble DRM, and some historical formats, see its [README](DeDRM_plugin_ReadMe.txt).
 .<br>

-For the latest Amazon KFX format, users of the Calibre plugin should also install the KFX Input plugin from the standard Calibre plugin menu.<br>
-It is also available from [the MobileRead thread](https://www.mobileread.com/forums/showthread.php?t=291290).
+For the latest Amazon KFX format, users of the Calibre plugin should also install the KFX Input plugin from the standard Calibre plugin menu, or manually from [the MobileRead thread](https://www.mobileread.com/forums/showthread.php?t=291290).

 Note that Amazon changes the DRM for KFX files frequently.
 What works for KFX today might not work tomorrow.

 ### Obok